 For a free legal consultation, call (310) 928-9347

-White Collar Crime Prison Time, Fines, And Restitution To The Victim
+White-Collar Crime Prison Time, Fines, and Restitution to the Victim

 A fine is a payment you make to the court.
-It can cover court costs, or be a punitive fine to discourage you from committing the same crime again.
+It can cover court costs or be a punitive fine to discourage you from committing the same crime again.
 The judge may order you to pay a fine ranging from $1,000 to more than $10,000, depending on your individual circumstances.

 Restitution is money the court orders you to pay to the victim as part of your punishment.
 A judge may require you to pay restitution to your victim(s) as a way to help them recover from the financial setbacks you caused.

-For instance, if you embezzled money from your company and used funds to buy a fancy car, the court could require you to forfeit the car.
-Asset forfeiture can affect your family as well, if you used the family home, computers, or other property in the commission of a crime.
+For instance, if you embezzled money from your company and used funds to buy a fancy car, the court could require you to forfeit the vehicle.
+Asset forfeiture is a type of financial penalty that can affect your family as well if you used the family home, computers, or other property in the commission of a crime.

 Contact the Simmrin Law Group